 Chrisco is also aware that some of our homeware products (such as towels, bed linens, rugs and pillows) have an inherent high risk of modern slavery in their production due to the nature of the product, the work involved in their manufacture, and because cotton is a raw material that is often linked to incidences of modern slavery.
-More information on this modern slavery risk is outlined below, and we will continue our review of our higher risk products moving forward in FY22.
+We will continue our review of our higher risk products moving forward in FY23.

 Chrisco is aware that there are modern slavery risks that are inherent in the products we sell based on the raw materials used to produce them.
-During FY21 the following key products have been identified for further investigation during our FY22 product review:
+The following key products have been identified for further investigation during our ongoing supplier review: